Charl-AI/dotfiles/README.md

  This repo contains is for automatically installing dotfiles and CLI tools, it is designed to be minimal and used in containers.
 When setting up a new machine, these notes are for the extra steps I perform manually (mostly related to GUI shortcuts, terminal emulator etc.).

+## Super Caps-Lock

+I like my caps lock key to be remapped to Ctrl (when held), and Esc (when tapped).
+First, use the `gnome-tweaks` GUI to set caps as an extra ctrl, then install `xcape`, log out, and log back in.
+If you are using these dotfiles, `xcape` should be correctly set to add the esc functionality in `~/.profile`.

 ### Ubuntu shortcuts

 Some modifications I like to change when using a fresh Ubuntu install.
 The `install.sh` script does not make these modification because it's set up to be as minimal as possible for use in development containers; it's generally best to make these adjustments manually if necessary.